 The Legislature has authorized the issuance of revenue obligations to finance the costs of State transportation facilities and highway projects (Projects) and to refund Outstanding Bonds previously issued for that purpose.
-The 2024 Series 2 Bonds are being issued to current refund (i) by purchasing Tendered Bonds (defined herein), certain Outstanding Bonds, or portions thereof (Purchased Bonds), previously issued to finance Projects, and (ii), by optionally redeeming on July 1, 2024, certain Outstanding Bonds that are not Purchased Bonds (Current Refunded Bonds) (collectively, the Purchased Bonds and the Current Refunded Bonds are called the Refunded Bonds), previously issued to finance Projects, and to pay for costs of issuance.
+The 2024 Series 1 Bonds are being issued to current refund on July 1, 2024, certain Outstanding Bonds (Refunded Bonds) and to pay for costs of issuance.
+The Refunded Bonds consist of a portion of certain maturities of the 2015 Series A Bonds and 2017 Series 1 Bonds.